brandonefields/the_cereal_project/README.md

 # the_cereal_project
-Keep'n track of those cereals you love.
+Keep'n track of all them cereals

 ## Summary